Texas Spectroscopic Search for Ly$\alpha$ Emission at the End of Reionization III. the Ly$\alpha$ Equivalent-width Distribution and Ionized Structures at $z > 7$: Summary

 With the arrival of powerful future telescopes, this will be facilitated with great ease.
-In upcoming years, the \textit{James Webb Space Telescope (JWST)} will be capable of exploring this in depth.
-The \textit{JWST}/NIRSpec will have a wide NIR wavelength coverage, probing other UV metal lines, including \ion{C}{3}], \ion{O}{2}], and \ion{O}{3}] lines for these high-$z$ galaxies.
-Utilizing other non-resonant metal lines allows us to derive the Ly$\alpha$ velocity offset with their systemic redshifts as shown in previous works \citep[e.g.,][]{Erb2014a, Steidel2016a, Stark2017a}.
-Investigating Ly$\alpha$ velocity offsets at high redshifts and comparing the velocity offsets between high- and low-$z$ LAE populations will provide a better understanding on the Ly$\alpha$ systematics.
-On the ground, the extremely large telescopes, such as the Giant Magellan Telescope (GMT) and the Thirty Meter Telescope (TMT), will play critical roles on exploring the reionization topology.
-Although \textit{JWST} will probe key physical quantities of high-$z$ galaxies, a much wider field coverage of the GMT is necessary to grasp the entire picture of reionization, overcoming cosmic variance and capturing the inhomogeneous nature of reionization.
-Plus, the TMT with its planned NIR instrument, IRMS, will probe even fainter objects, utilizing its larger collecting area \cite[refer][for more discussion on Ly$\alpha$ study with the extremely large telescopes]{Finkelstein2019a}.
+In upcoming years, the James Webb Space Telescope (JWST) will be capable of exploring this in depth.
+The JWST/NIRSpec will have a wide NIR wavelength coverage, probing other UV metal lines, including \ion{C}{3}], \ion{O}{2}], and \ion{O}{3}] lines for these high-$z$ galaxies.
+Utilizing other nonresonant metal lines allows us to derive the Ly$\alpha$ velocity offset with their systemic redshifts as shown in previous works \citep[e.g.,][]{Erb2014a, Steidel2016a, Stark2017a}.
+Investigating Ly$\alpha$ velocity offsets at high redshifts and comparing the velocity offsets between high- and low-$z$ LAE populations will provide a better understanding of the Ly$\alpha$ systematics.
+On the ground, the extremely large telescopes, such as the Giant Magellan Telescope (GMT) and the Thirty Meter Telescope (TMT), will play critical roles in exploring the reionization topology.
+Although JWST will probe key physical quantities of high-$z$ galaxies, a much wider field coverage of the GMT is necessary to grasp the entire picture of reionization, overcoming cosmic variance and capturing the inhomogeneous nature of reionization.
+Plus, the TMT with its planned NIR instrument, IRMS, will probe even fainter objects, utilizing its larger collecting area \cite[refer to][for more discussion on Ly$\alpha$ studies with the extremely large telescopes]{Finkelstein2019a}.

-\acknowledgments We thank Lennox Cowie and Charlotte Mason for useful conversations.
-I.J. acknowledges support from NASA under award number 80GSFC17M0002.
+\acknowledgments The authors would like to thank the anonymous referee for the detailed reading and the constructive suggestions on this paper.
+We thank Lennox Cowie, Charlotte Mason, and Kazuhiro Shimasaku for useful conversations.
+I.J. acknowledges support by NASA under award number 80GSFC17M0002.
 I.J. was supported from the NASA Headquarters under the NASA Earth and Space Science Fellowship Program--Grant 80NSSC17K0532.
 The authors wish to recognize and acknowledge the very significant cultural role and reverence that the summit of Maunakea has always had within the indigenous Hawaiian community.
 We are fortunate to have the opportunity to conduct our observations from this mountain.